saphirepankaj/jexec-build/README.md

 You can protect your java program and prevent decompilation of java classes and jar files.

-* Supports Java 6 or above!
+* Supports Java 6 or above
-* Simple to use!
+* Offline uses
-* No dependencies!
+* No dependencies
+* Easy to use
-* Lightweight!
+* Lightweight

 ### Quick start